Native-language mapping makes location technology company the first choice for navigation.

-SLT also collaborated with many of the product’s end-users (mostly subject matter experts) who provided valuable information regarding priorities, criticality, and quality expectations.
+SLT also collaborated with many of the product’s end-users, mostly subject matter experts.
+They provided valuable information regarding priorities, criticality, and quality expectations.

 Native speakers were sourced for each language that were not only skilled linguists, but also knowledgeable regarding their region’s topography and navigation.

-Each piece of source data was then passed through a rigorous process of translation and/or transliteration (transferring a word from the alphabet of one language into a more familiar one to aid readability and pronunciation).
+Each piece of source data was then passed through a rigorous process of translation and/or transliteration.
+That refers to the transferring a word from the alphabet of one language into a more familiar one to aid readability and pronunciation).

 All details (such as spelling and grammar) were then verified before the new data was added to the live maps.

 Above all, our solution succeeded in providing the client with: